Drama studies: from page to stage

 Our teaching methods include lectures, presentations by guest speakers and facilitators, workshops, and interactive and experiential learning activities.
 We will also give you reading and assignments to complete outside of classroom sessions to further develop your craft.

 You will be asked to submit an assignment at the end of each unit to demonstrate your learning.
-There are more details about how this course is assessed in the course guide.
-You will receive the course guide once you have enrolled.
+There are more details about how this course is assessed in the course guide we will send you once you have enrolled.

 Qualifications